peteroupc/peteroupc.github.io/randomfunc.md

 Alternatively, if all the weights are integers 0 or greater and their sum is relatively small, create a list with as many copies of each item as its weight, then [**shuffle**](#Shuffling) that list.
 The resulting list will be ordered in a way that corresponds to a weighted random choice without replacement.

-> **Note:** Some applications (particularly some games) wish to control which random numbers appear, to make the random outcomes appear "fairer" to users (e.g., to avoid long streaks of good outcomes or of bad outcomes).
+> **Note:** Some applications (particularly some games) wish to control which random outcomes appear, to make those outcomes appear "fairer" to users (e.g., to avoid long streaks of good outcomes or of bad outcomes).
 When the weighted sampling in this section is used for this purpose, each item represents a different outcome (e.g., "good" or "bad"), and the lists are replenished once no further items can be chosen.
-However, this kind of sampling should be avoided in applications that care about information security, including when predicting future random numbers would give a player or user a significant and unfair advantage.
+However, this kind of sampling should be avoided in applications that care about information security, including when a player or user would have a significant and unfair advantage if the outcomes were easy to guess.

 <a id=Weighted_Choice_Without_Replacement_Single_Copies></a>
 #### Weighted Choice Without Replacement (Single Copies)